U2EZNeko/GPT-3.5-Turbo-TelegramBot/README.md

 ### Working commands:

+/newtopic

-/newtopic - Wipes chat(for the AI, you can still see).
+  - Wipes chat(for the AI, you can still see).
 Should help if you error with "more than 4096 Tokens" error

+/setprompt

-/setprompt - Will let you set a new system prompt from chat.
+  - Will let you set a new system prompt from chat.
 It's fun to switch the AI's characters up every now and then.

 /help - What do you expect?

+/start

-/start - Same as help, kinda?
+  - Same as help, kinda?

 ### Non working commands:

+/settemperature

-/settemperature - Set the temperature(Default is 0.7)
+  - Set the temperature(Default is 0.7)

+/setfrequencypenalty

-/setfrequencypenalty - Set the frequency penalty(Default is 0.1)
+  - Set the frequency penalty(Default is 0.1)

+/setpresencepenalty

-/setpresencepenalty - Set the presence penalty(Default is 0.1)
+  - Set the presence penalty(Default is 0.1)

-For now you'll have to adjust these in the script.
+###For now you'll have to adjust these in the script.
 (Line 133-135)

 -----------------------------------